ElysiumRat/MSWord_ChangeCounters/README.md

 It uses a `Scripting.Dictionary` to store authors and counters, avoiding the complexity and fragility of manually managed arrays.

 I previously attempted to make a Word VBA macro for counting changes in a document by author.
-My prior attempts failed for reasons related to Word's backend, and further research has given me a working solution, which I provide separately in the "Failed" folder for the sake of clarity and posterity.
+My prior attempts failed for reasons related to Word's backend, and further research has given me a working solution.
+I provide said failed attempts separately in the "Failed" folder for the sake of clarity and posterity.

 ## How AuthorCheck Works